 Growing up in an undeserved and marginalized neighborhood made me want to serve my community, so in 1988 I became a Long Beach Police Officer during a time when very few women were doing that job.
 During my 10 years at the LBPD, I was awarded more than 20 commendations for bravery and exceptional service to Long Beach.

 I also graduated with a bachelor’s degree in Business Management and master’s degree in Public Administration.

 I learned a lot about courage working as a Police Officer, so when I left the department after a serious back injury that occurred on the job, I decided to become an entrepreneur.
 I started and operated several small businesses in downtown Long Beach including the Long Beach Post where I was Publisher/Owner for many years.
 I have since sold my companies, but I so proud of the opportunities that Long Beach has given me.
 I could not has built these companies in any other city!

-I'm also a double mastectomy breast cancer survivor, have been married to my husband for 25 years, and have two children.
+I'm also a double mastectomy breast cancer survivor, have been married to my husband for 25 years, and have two adult children.
 We are proud parents of a lesbian daughter and both work diligently with the LBGTQ+ community to ensure that lesbian, gay, bisexual, and transgender people can live openly without discrimination.